iulianraduat/wordpress-k8s/README.md

 ## Enable ssh in wordpress server

-Connect inside of the wordpress pod (not the wordpress-mysql pod).
-For that you need first to find its name with `kubectl get pods | grep wordpress`.
-Execute the following command: `kubectl exec --stdin --tty wordpress-<RANDOM> -- /bin/bash` where RANDOM is the key for your wordpress pod.

-Once inside, execute `apt-get update` to update the package repository.
-Then install sshd with `apt-get install openssh-server`.

-Now instruct sshd to accept root by editing `/etc/ssh/sshd_config` and adding/changing PermitRootLogin to `PermitRootLogin yes`.

-To be able to connect you need to know the root's password so reset it with `passwd root`.

-Restart the sshd service with `service ssh restart` and exit the shell.

-Enable the service for the port 22 in `wordpress-deployment.yaml` file and re-apply the deployment with `kubectl apply -k .`.
+Change the root password in `install-sshd-in-pod.sh` and then run it.

 Afterwards run `kubectl get svc | grep wordpress` to find the port mapped to internal port 22.

-Now you can connect via ssh using `root@IP_NODE:MAPPE_PORT_22:/` and the password you set above.
+Now you can connect via ssh using `root@IP_NODE:MAPPED_PORT_22:/` and the password you set above.